masonfmatthews/rails_assignments/assignments/gradebook/README.md

 ## Deliverables

-* **An estimate.**  After you read through this assignment (but before you start coding), write down a number of hours that you expect each part to take (1-3).
+* **An estimate.**  After you read through this assignment (but before you start coding), write down a number of hours that you expect this app to take.
 Record your hours as you go.
 * **A Repository.** Create a new repository your own github organization's account.
 * **A README.**
 * **A test suite.** Build your application using TDD.
 Your test suite must include unit tests, controller tests, and at least two integration tests.